chain/docs-site/docs/sequence/ledger-queries/pagination.md

 There are two methods for handling paginated results:

 1. **Retrieve a page of results at a time** – useful for implementing pagination in an end-user application, such as infinite scroll.
-2. **Iterate though individual results** - useful for processing results in an application, such as generating a report (where pages are incidental).
+2. **Iterate through individual results** - useful for processing results in an application, such as generating a report (where pages are incidental).

 ### Retrieving pages
 Each page contains a **cursor**.
 To retrieve the next page, you perform another query, providing the cursor from the previous page.